 Showing video provides greater clarity when you're trying to drive home a point.
 It's proven to be an effective teaching tool for coaches all across the country.

 “The saying is that the tape don’t lie, so it’s great to take the things that happen on the floor and slow them down, be able to pause, rewind and play a segment back over and over again," Shaka Smart, the head coach of Texas basketball, said.
-"Then to be able to take to be able to take individuals and groups of players and say, ‘Here’s an area where you’re doing really well.
+"Then to be able to take individuals and groups of players and say, ‘Here’s an area where you’re doing really well.
 Keep doing that.'"

 If you’re looking to solve your opponent’s 1-3-1 zone, watch video of them running it, then run your offense against the scout team.
-Is your squad struggling handling full-court pressure?
-By creating condensed playlists, you give your athletes quick-hitting information that they can take with them onto the floor.
+Is your squad struggling to handle full-court pressure?
+With condensed playlists, you can give your athletes quick hits they can take with them onto the floor.
 Pepper in some drawings and comments to truly bring your points to life.

 Conducting video sessions after practice can still be effective, but it’s probably going to be less efficient.
-Your players are tired and want to relax and take their minds off basketball.
-Their thoughts can stray to their upcoming meal, significant other, homework, jobs, etc. All these other topics compete for mind space and battle with what you’re trying to teach.
+Your players are tired, most likely wanting to relax and take their minds off basketball.
+Their thoughts can stray to their upcoming meal, significant other, homework, jobs, etc. All these other topics compete with what you’re trying to teach.

 When players arrive to practice, they’re fresh and their focus is fully on basketball.
-This is the time that they’re most likely to truly digest what they’re seeing.
+This is the time they’re most likely to truly digest what they see.

 On a similar note, don’t be afraid to sprinkle video into practice as well.
-Many coaches have some kind of monitor down on the court to review and address certain things during practices.
-Some even record practice live and watch what just transpired.
+Many coaches have some kind of monitor on the court to review and address certain things during practices.
+Some even record practice to instantly review what just transpired.